 The Ceres Investor Network offers members engagement opportunities based on investor needs and preferences.

-Peer learning opportunities
+Peer learning and networking opportunities

 Engagement with companies